octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.1.8 - 2024-03-20 =
+* Added 'Label' as field available to be mapped in import settings 'Field Mapping' section
+* Corrected issue with character used for decimal places in prices when imported via field mapping
+* Declared compatibility with WordPress 6.5.2

 = 2.1.7 - 2024-03-19 =
 * Added preliminary support for importing properties from VaultEA